This initiative offers settlement options to conflict parties and those supporting them in the search for peace.

 90-100% = Extremely Likely

-As of 9 May 2024, a settlement remains ‘very unlikely’ in the near future.
-The sides were close to an agreement through the Istanbul Process in March 2022.
-When peace talks broke down, Russia reoriented its military objectives to secure control over the Donbas and southern Ukraine.
+As of 20 November 2024, a settlement is becoming more likely in the upcoming year.
+After the sides were close to an agreement through the Istanbul Process in March 2022, peace talks broke down when Russia reoriented its military objectives to secure control over the Donbas and southern Ukraine.
 Since then, negotiations have been limited to humanitarian issues, prisoner exchanges, grain exports, and nuclear security.
-More states have sought to facilitate negotiations after China released its 12-point position paper in February 2023.
-Nevertheless, both sides are set for prolonged war and there remains an impasse over territory and military withdrawal.
-In the longer term, ongoing costs from the conflict and protracted resistance may raise settlement prospects given the difficulty of achieving a clear military victory.
-International support for the ongoing war effort on both sides will also play a significant role.
-Although US Congress recently approved further military aid to Ukraine, concerns about waning international support for Ukraine’s war effort remain, especially given the attention on the conflict in Palestine, and the potential for a shift in US foreign policy after the next US Presidential election.
+Various states have sought to facilitate negotiations after China released its 12-point position paper in February 2023.
+The election of Donald Trump as the next US President will bring pressure to bear on the parties to reach a settlement even though there remains a significant impasse over territory, military withdrawal, and NATO expansion.
+Ukraine, in particular, will be concerned about the reduction in international aid for its war efforts.
+In general, the ongoing costs from the conflict and protracted resistance have reinforced settlement prospects given the difficulty of achieving a clear military victory.

 Statement by the Vice Chancellor